daniel-cmz/daniel-cmz.github.io/_projects/1_project.md

 category: current
 related_publications: true
 ---

-This research project explore alternative futures for the care economy, through participatory futuring with formal and informal Migrant Care Workers.
-Embedding care across the methods, and analytical lens, in this research we conduct a series of design experiments to examine how else could care economy function in Singapore?
+Overall research aim: This design research project explores alternative futures for the care economy in Singapore through participatory futuring with formal and informal migrant care workers.
+Positioning care as both a method and an analytical lens, the program comprises a series of design experiments that investigate how the care economy might be reimagined and reconfigured

 <h3>Related papers</h3>